Credit for Prior and Experiential Learning

 Alternative Studies: Prior Learning Assessment and Experiential Learning

 At the Center for Alternative Studies and Educational Testing (CAS) you may be able to receive college credit through Prior Learning Assessment and Experiential Learning that takes place via volunteering, employment, seminars, workshops, completion of non-credit courses, military training, or cultural experiences.
 Through written work and documentation, students must demonstrate that specific course competencies are met.
 Through written work and documentation, students must demonstrate that specific course competencies are met.
 Find courses for which we offer credit for prior learning and experience options At NSCC you can earn college credit for certifications already obtained-find your list of pre-assessed experiences here.
-NSCC'students whose native language is not English may earn up to 12 college credits through prior learning assessment
+NSCC students whose native language is not English may earn up to 12 college credits through prior learning assessment or through the Seal of Biliteracy.

 NSCC offers several options for prior and experiential learning credits to help you translate your learning into college credit.
 Please review the options below to find the one that works best for you.